 The purpose of introducing people is to give them an opportunity to know each other.
-Beyond just stating names of the two parties, it is often the obligation of the person making the introduction to establish an acquaintance and help the two parties initiate a conversation.
+Beyond just stating names of the two parties, the person making the introduction is often obligated to establish an acquaintance and help the two parties initiate a conversation.

 The Art of Making Introductions: Four Steps